 What to Drink and How to Approach the List

-Without access to the current list, the most reliable approach at an address like Pétard is to work with whoever is running service rather than arriving with a fixed selection in mind.
+At an address like Pétard, work with whoever is running service rather than arriving with a fixed selection in mind.
 At wine bars with genuine curation, the by-the-glass programme typically reflects the strongest current bottles, and asking what is open is a more productive starting point than scanning a full list cold.
 The Star Wine List standard suggests there is enough depth to support a serious back-and-forth with the person pouring.

 Addresses in this tier on the Left Bank and in the 11th tend to skew toward natural and low-intervention producers, with Loire, Jura, and Beaujolais well represented, alongside selections from lesser-cited appellations in the south and occasional arrivals from Georgia, Austria, or the Canary Islands.
-None of that is specific to Pétard, but it reflects the broader sourcing logic of Paris's independent wine bar sector at this level of recognition.
+That reflects the broader sourcing logic of Paris's independent wine bar sector at this level.

 Planning Your Visit

 Pétard is located at 70 Rue Jean-Pierre Timbaud in the 11th arrondissement.
 The nearest Metro access is via Parmentier (line 3) or Couronnes (line 2), both within a short walk.
 The Timbaud corridor is at its most active in the evening from Thursday through Saturday, when competition for seats at the better wine addresses is real.
-Contact details and current hours are not confirmed in public data at time of writing; checking recent reviews or the venue's own social channels before visiting is advisable.
+Pétard is walk-in friendly and open Monday through Saturday from 7 PM to midnight; it is closed Sunday.

 | Venue | Format | Wine Recognition | Neighbourhood |